marmidr/boomer/README.md

 * BOM contains element that is missing in the PnP file
 * PnP contains reference to element that is not present in the BOM
 * Part comment (value) differs between BOM and PnP files
+* Checks if the center of any two components in PnP file are closer that 3mm (120mils)

 ## Supported formats